 The last UK census, way back in 2000, recorded 124,000 individuals.
 This was an extraordinary outcome, given that there were around 500 in the early 20th century.
 This represents a massive 40% and 95% of the world and EU populations of the species, respectively.

 England’s largest colony (rookery) is on the remote Blakeney Point NNR, North Norfolk.
-By 21 December in the 2018 breeding season (mostly November-December), 3,004 pups had been recorded.
+In the 2018 breeding season (mostly November-December), 3,012 pups were recorded.
 This was around 300 more than the 2017 total and three times that of 2012.
 Temples and Beans Boats run trips to the point from Morston Quay year-round.

-There is a smaller but similarly expanding rookery, with around 1,000 annual births, in the Horsey-Winterton dune complex.
+There is a smaller, but similarly expanding, rookery in the Horsey-Winterton dune complex, with 2,068 births in 2018.
 Volunteer wardens from Friends of Horsey Seals, a registered charity born out of the community initiative that replaced a Broads Authority and Natural England project to protect the breeding seals, monitor these more accessible animals.
 The Friends receive no income from pay and display car parks at Horsey Gap and Winterton, so please contribute generously to their collection buckets.

 Disturbance and habitat damage